Gjum/mcserverstats/README.md

 `./timelineDay <path/to/logs> <path/to/output> [<from-date> [to-date]]`

-date format is "YYYY-MM-DD" or "YYYY-MM-DD HH:MM:SS" output can be `*.png` or `*.html`, remember to link the images path get timeline from...
+date format is "YYYY-MM-DD" or "YYYY-MM-DD HH:MM:SS", output can be `*.png` or `*.html`, get timeline from...

 - no dates: the 24h before the last log event,
 - `from` only: the 24h after that date,
 - `from` and `to`: time between `from` and `to`, `to` is exclusive